philterd/philter/docs/docs/redaction/ledgers.md

 ## How and When Ledger Entries Are Deleted

 **By default, ledger entries are kept indefinitely.** Because the ledger is a tamper-evident audit record, Philter never deletes entries on its own unless you opt in.
-There are four ways entries are removed, summarized below.
+There are three ways entries are removed, summarized below.

 Deletion always operates on **whole document chains**, never on individual entries within a chain.
 This preserves verifiability: a chain that remains is always complete and can still be validated, and a chain that is removed is removed in its entirety.